-I’m an empath and we react to the subtle energies and emotions of people and objects.
-Seventy-five percent of my furniture and most of my antique store finds oozed bad vibes.
+I’m an empath, which means I reacted to the subtle energies and emotions of people.
+And, it seemed, objects.
+Seventy-five percent of my furniture and most of my antique store bargains oozed bad vibes.

-A young couple emerged and made a beeline for the beryl-wood Bombay chest.
+The young couple made a beeline for the beryl-wood bombay chest.
 Giggling and whispering, they circled the antique three times.
 The woman opened and closed the drawers.

 It was obvious the couple was still in the throes of that gushy in-love stage.
 I remembered the feeling.
 A giddy rush, the need to look into your beloved eyes, to stay by their side, to—ahem.
-That feeling dissolves like acetone mixed with nail polish when one discovers the guy you’re falling in love with is m-a-r-r-i-e-d.
+That feeling dissolved like acetone on nail polish when you discovered the guy you’re falling in love with was m-a-r-r-i-e-d.